larsks/quorum-authorizer/README.rst

 Votes are tallied by user id.
 That is, even if the same user creates multiple files in the request directory, they will only get a single vote.

-The quorum authorizer service is designed to be run minutely out of cron:

-  * * * * * /usr/bin/quorum-authorizer > /dev/null 2>&1

 Configuration
 =============